vikrantpawar28/Upswing_Task/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Create json file to store data
-1.Create db.json file in src directory
+1.Create db.json file in root directory
 2.install json-server using CLI (npm install json-server) 3.Start the json server using CLI (npx json-server --watch db.json --port 3000) 4.create products array in  db.json file